 These hazard areas are considered a Wetland Resource Area under the Massachusetts Wetlands Protection Act.
 They are depicted on Federal Emergency Management Flood Insurance Rate Maps as Zones A, AE, AH, AO, AR, A99, V and VE.

 Changes to the Flood Insurance Rate Maps for the City of Boston went into effect on March 16, 2016.

-The Federal Emergency Management Agency (FEMA) has been revising flood maps to reflect current flood risks in coastal areas nation-wide over the last few years.
-The revisions use historical data and advanced modeling technology to more accurately determine current flood risks.
+The Federal Emergency Management Agency (FEMA) has been revising flood maps.
+They’re working to reflect current flood risks in coastal areas nationwide.
+The revisions use historical data and advanced modeling technology.
+The goal is to be more accurate when finding current flood risks.
 The revised maps do not account for future flooding risks.
-The official map of a community and its flood hazards is known as a Flood Insurance Rate Map (FIRMs).
+The official map of a community and its flood hazards is known as a Flood Insurance Rate Map.

-The revised maps provide more information about flood risks for new and existing development.
-Boston adopts these maps so property owners can qualify to purchase and maintain federally subsidized flood insurance through the National Flood Insurance Program (NFIP).
-The City of Boston is also eligible to receive federal disaster assistance in the case of a flood emergency by adopting the FIRMs.
+The revised maps provide more information about flood risks for new and existing developments.
+Boston adopts these maps so property owners can qualify to buy and keep federally subsidized flood insurance.
+This insurance is bought through the National Flood Insurance Program.
+The City is also eligible to receive federal disaster aid in the case of a flood emergency.